-All children will be offered a school place that starts in September 2020 if we have received a completed CAF before 15 July 2020.
+All children will be offered a school place that starts in September 2021 if we have received a completed CAF before 1 August 2021.
 For applications received after this date their start date will be determined by the head teacher of the school they have been allocated.

-If you apply from 16 July 2020 onwards your child will usually be given a allocated school within 10 school days of the arrival of your application in Pupil Services.
+If you apply from 2 August 2021 onwards your child will usually be given a allocated school within 10 school days of the arrival of your application in Pupil Services.

-To ensure your child has a reception place your application must be received by Tuesday 15 January 2020.
+To ensure your child has a reception place your application must be received by Friday 15 January 2021.

-Timetable for admission to reception and year 3 classes in September 2020
+Timetable for admission to reception and year 3 classes in September 2021

-1 September 2019 The eAdmissions Pan London portal opens for online applications.
+1 September 2020 The eAdmissions Pan London portal opens for online applications.

-12 September 2019 This Starting School guide is published online by Pupil Services.
+12 September 2020 This Starting Primary School guide guide is published online by Pupil Services.

-Families with children in year 2 of infant school must apply for a year 3 place in a junior school for September 2020.
-Other families with a child in year 2 can also apply for a year 3 place for September 2020 BUT only if they want their child to move schools.
+Families with children in year 2 of and infant school must apply for a year 3 place in a junior school for September 2021.
+Other families with a child in year 2 can also apply for a year 3 place for September 2021 BUT only if they want their child to move schools.

 A printed copy can be requested by phoning 020 8430 2000.
 Printed copies will also be delivered to primary schools in September.
-Important date: Wednesday 15 January 2020
+Important date: Friday 15 January 2021

-Please ensure your online application is made by Wednesday 15 January 2020 11.59pm.
+Please ensure your online application is made by Friday 15 January 2021 11.59pm.

-If you do not apply by 15 January 2020 your application will be treated as a 'late application' which means your child will not be considered for any places until all the applicants who applied 'on time' are placed.
+If you do not apply by 15 January 2021 your application will be treated as a 'late application' which means your child will not be considered for any places until all the applicants who applied 'on time' are placed.
 A late application means that your child is unlikely to get the school you prefer.